Kōji Nakata: Basel

 On 1 February 2006, it was announced that FC Basel had signed Nakata on a two-and-a-half-year contract.
 He was the first Japanese player to sign for a Swiss top-flight club.
 He joined Basel's first team during the winter break of their 2005–06 season under head coach Christian Gross, who was in his seventh season with the club in that position.
 After playing in two test games, Nakata played his domestic league debut for the club in the home game in the St. Jakob-Park on 19 February as Basel played a 1–1 draw with Schaffhausen.
 Just one week later he scored his first goal for his new club on 26 February, also in a home game, it was the equaliser after Basel fell behind and eventually the team won 2–1 against Yverdon-Sport.
 Basel had started the season well and led the championship right until the last day of the league campaign.
 On the final day of the league season Basel played at home against Zürich.
 A last-minute goal from Zürich's Iulian Filipescu meant the final score was 1-2 in favour of the away team and it gave FCZ their first national championship since 1980–81.
 The title for Basel was lost on goal difference.

 FC Basel's European campaign started in the first qualifying stage of the 2006–07 UEFA Cup, here they beat Kazakhi side FC Tobol 3–1 on aggregate.
 In the second qualifying round they were drawn against FC Vaduz from Liechtenstein, narrowly progressing on the away goals rule after a 2–2 aggregate draw.
 In the first round Basel won 7–2 on aggregate against FK Rabotnički to qualified for the group stage.
 Here Basel played their first match at home against Feyenoord, this ended in a 1–1 draw.
 Their second was away and FCB lost 3–0 against Blackburn Rovers.
-At home against AS Nancy the match was drawn 2–2 and the final game ended ended with a 3–1 defeat against Wisła Kraków.
+At home against AS Nancy the match was drawn 2–2 and the final game ended with a 3–1 defeat against Wisła Kraków.
 Basel ended the group stage in last position in the table and were eliminated.
 Nakata played in nine of these ten matches.
 Nakata scored another goal for the team on 15 October 2006 in the away game in the Stadion Breite, but it could not help the team, as Basel were defeated 4–2 by Schaffhausen.
 At the end of the 2006–07 Super League season Basel were runners-up, one point behind championship winners Zürich.
 Nakata played in 34 of the 36 league matches.
 In the Swiss Cup Basel advanced to the final, beating FC Liestal in the first round, Lugano, FC Baulmes, Aarau and Wil in the semi-final.
 In the final they played Luzern and won this 1–0 thanks to a penalty goal in the third minute of added time.
 Nakata played in five of the six cup games.